Copyright (c) 2007-2024 THE THRASH METAL GUIDE 0-9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 This band incorporate alternative gimmicks into a more rigid thrashy canvas, the final result a quirky parade which ranges from the surreal Voivod-ish "Nursery Rhyme Time" to the outlandish quasi-epic walkabout "Velvet Buzzsaw" which meandering riffs and quiet interludes make it sound like a tractate from the Slauter Xstroyes efforts.
 "Disco Dick" is just a clumsy proto-grungy non-sense, and "Wish She Had A Handgun" is a bluesy dragger, the most interesting part from this unfocused recording being the boisterous dramatic thrasher "Night of the Dreaded Wee Wee Rats".

-Little People, Big Defects Demo, 1991 PREDATOR (IRELAND)
+Little People, Big Defects Demo, 1991 PREDATOR (BRAZIL)

 This is cool power/speed/thrash which has managed to capture the American scene's atmosphere better than some of the bands over there.
 The guys unleash energetic speedy numbers with echoes of Savage Grace, Attacker and Liege Lord topped by comprehensive clean vocals which are not very attached, but deliver.
 The guitarists are prone to melodic licks which decorate this effort with several stylish moments: check the guitar duel on the closing instrumental "Celtic Attack" which pays a worthy tribute to the Irish folk music heritage.
 It should come as no surprise the fact that Anthrax picked these guys for support during their Irish concerts on the "State of Euphoria" tour.